[Versão em português ainda não disponível para este post.]

 Note that, although the representation of motion blur is common in comics, it is usually applied to an object that is moving, not due to a suggested movement in the perspective of the panel.
 This is the case in the panel illustrated above, for example.

 It’s fitting that this particular scene features the “camera blur” effect, since it is also the first moment I felt that I was reading the storyboard for a movie (instead of an actual comic).
-This borrowing from the language and aesthetics of cinema – more specifically, mainstream cinema – is present throughout most of the book, and it is one of the aspects that I disliked about it.1
+This borrowing from the language and aesthetics of cinema – more specifically, mainstream cinema – is present throughout most of the book, and it is one of the aspects that I disliked about it. ((The storyboard comparison was mentioned by a member of the audience in McCloud’s recent appearance at the British Library, to which he replied that he does get a lot of inspiration from cinema.))

 McCloud’s art style allows the delivery of even the craziest premises in a clear, direct and realistic manner (many of my favorite comic artists have a similar approach, such as Daniel Clowes and Laerte Coutinho).
 However, I do understand (and partially agree with) the critics who say that his drawing also tends to be cold and methodical (or technical).

 The artist himself claims to have difficulty with drawing, which he says doesn’t come naturally to him (at least not in the same way as it does to other artists with a more intuitive or organic approach).
 This suggests that, even when he gets it right (which of course is most of the time), it is usually mainly because of hard work.
-Considering that McCloud is also responsible for some of the most complete and respected books about understanding and making comics (which he actually consulted himself when making The Sculptor), it is understandable that some critics might say that his art is “academic”.2
+Considering that McCloud is also responsible for some of the most complete and respected books about understanding and making comics (which he actually consulted himself when making The Sculptor), it is understandable that some critics might say that his art is “academic”. ((I did notice some minor hiccups in the art, such as objects dramatically changing shape (like this glass, for example), although this is barely an argument for criticizing McCloud’s drawing skills, specially considering the size of the book (one could argue that this is even intentional, foreshadowing the shape-shifting abilities of the protagonist ;).))

 The Sculptor’s Sculptures